bertsky/workflow-configuration/README.md

 (The previous version of `ocrd-make` tried to copy or symlink all makefiles to the runtime directory.
 You can still use those, but should remove the old `Makefile`.)

+### Docker Image

+Instead of the above native installation steps, you can use the prebuilt image from Docker Hub:

+    docker pull bertsky/workflow-configuration
+    docker run -V /path/to/data:/data bertsky/workflow-configuration ocrd-make ...

+For general guidance on using Docker with OCR-D, see [User Guide](https://ocr-d.de/en/user_guide#translating-native-commands-to-docker-calls).

 ### Usage